SINTEF/rusty-chunkenc/docs/blog-post.md

 ## How I Found the Bug

 This article will discuss `0` and `1` in computers.
-It's going to be a bit technical, but I hope it should still be understandable by most.
+It's going to be a bit technical, but I hope it's still be understandable by most.

 ### The Prometheus Remote Read API Supports an Easy Format